Twin paradox: What it looks like: the relativistic Doppler shift

 This is fobs = 3frest for v/c = 0.8.

-As for the screen on Earth, it shows that trip back beginning 9 years after launch, and the traveling clock in the screen shows that 3 years have passed on the ship.
+As for the screen on Earth, it shows that trip back beginning 9 years after launch, and the travelling clock in the screen shows that 3 years have passed on the ship.
 One year later, the ship is back home and the clock shows 6 years.
 So, during the trip back, both twins see their sibling's clock going 3 times faster than their own.
-Factoring out the fact that the light-time-delay is decreasing by 0.8 seconds every second, each twin calculates that the other twin is aging at 60% his own aging speed.
+Factoring out the fact that the light-time-delay is decreasing by 0.8 seconds every second, each twin calculates that the other twin is ageing at 60% their own ageing speed.

-The x–t (space–time) diagrams at left show the paths of light signals traveling between Earth and ship (1st diagram) and between ship and Earth (2nd diagram).
-These signals carry the images of each twin and his age-clock to the other twin.
+The x–t (space–time) diagrams at right show the paths of light signals travelling between Earth and ship (1st diagram) and between ship and Earth (2nd diagram).
+These signals carry the images of each twin and their age-clock to the other twin.
 The vertical black line is the Earth's path through spacetime and the other two sides of the triangle show the ship's path through spacetime (as in the Minkowski diagram above).
-As far as the sender is concerned, he transmits these at equal intervals (say, once an hour) according to his own clock; but according to the clock of the twin receiving these signals, they are not being received at equal intervals.
+As far as the sender is concerned, they transmit these at equal intervals (say, once an hour) according to their own clock; but according to the clock of the twin receiving these signals, they are not being received at equal intervals.